 Tax considerations are a critical aspect of the Company's operations.
-The Company has significant tax losses which are expected to lower corporate taxes in future periods.
+Though the Company has tax losses which are expected to lower corporate taxes in future periods, the tax losses are subject to certain restrictions and tax regulations in the jurisdiction which they Company operates.
 The Company's revenues stem from investments in Canada and the United States, exposing the Company to specific legal and political risks in those countries.
 Despite the Company's structure to optimize its tax assets, tax charges and withholding taxes in various jurisdictions, the Company's tax exposure is subject to changes to the tax system which it operates.